ryzendew/Matts-Quickshell-Hyprland/README.md

 - Full support with automatic yay installation
 - AUR packages for extended functionality
 - SDDM display manager setup

-### PikaOS 4
-The installer will:
-- Utilize pre-installed Quickshell and Hyprland
-- Install minimal additional dependencies
-- Use pikman for AUR-like packages when available
-- Work with existing gaming optimizations

 ## ⚙️ Interactive Configuration